Jefferson49/webtrees-oauth2-client/README.md

 + Check if your website uses the HTTPS protocol.
 A lot of authorization providers require to use the HTTPS protocol for OAuth 2 autorization.
 HTTPS is strongly recommended for security reasons anyway.
 + Check the server configuration for any redirects from sub-domains, e.g. https://www.my_site.net to https://my_site.net
 + If using the WordPress authorization provider, check the [PHP/Apache configuration](#phpapache-configuration)
++ In rare cases, it might be helpful to use a [pretty URL](https://webtrees.net/faq/urls/) for the redirect URL.
+In this case, activate "Use pretty redirect URL" in the module settings.

 ## Definitions
 [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749) defines several roles, which are used in OAuth.
 In the context of the OAuth 2.0 Client and webtrees single sign on, the OAuth [roles](https://datatracker.ietf.org/doc/html/rfc6749#section-1.1) and definitions are used as follows: